 In this example, I have a scatterplot showing how each NBA team performed on offense and defense last season.
 I want to highlight the teams that had both above average offense and above average defense (i.e. the teams in the top right quadrant).
 I can do this by creating a simple calculated field, as illustrated below:

 As you can see, I have used parameters in my calculated field.
 Again, this is because I want the view to be dynamic.
-The parameters control the reference lines, which I have set to the average values across all teams.
+The parameters control the reference lines, which I have set to the median values across all teams.
 The beauty of using dynamic reference lines is that they allow the end user to tighten or loosen the criteria for an ‘elite team’ as they see fit.
-If you want to learn how to create a dynamic reference line, check out this video by Andy Kriebel.
+If you want to learn how to create a dynamic reference line, check out my next blog.

 Those were a few examples of how you can enhance your visualisation by colouring using calculated fields.
 I hope you found this blog to be useful!